stevenchadburrow/AcolyteHandPICd32/README.md

 <b>Video Playback</b>

-Plays modified video files with a resolution 240x192 at 30 Hz with 256 colors
+Plays modified video files with a resolution 240x192 at 30 Hz with 256 colors and up to 32-bit mono audio

 <b>Links</b>